vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_no_tweet_activity_after_login.html.md

 ## Hooking new Activity to Login

 Now that we are done creating new Activity, we need to show the activity on the click of Login button.
 We need to use **Intent** for this.
 Intent is a way of navigating app flow from one Activity to another.
-Read more about Intents [here]()
+Read more about Intents <%= link_to "here", android_concept_lesson_path("android-intents") %>

 * We need to hook up the TweetActivity to show up after MainActivity once the Login button is clicked.
 We do so using Intent.
 We need to change a bit of code here.